 Tax Codecan be specified, if applicable.

-Tracking codecan be specified if sales of the inventory are always associated with a certain business profit center or project.
+Divisioncan be specified if sales of the inventory are always associated with a certain business profit center.

 Custom income accountcan be specified if the kit’s revenue is to be posted somewhere besides the default Inventory - sales account.

 Inactivebox can later be checked if the kit is no longer sold.
 Inactive kits do not appear when searching for items on transaction forms.

 Click Create to save the inventory kit.
 The completed definition is available for printing, emailing, or other purposes by clicking View.
 Inventory kits can also be cloned as the starting point for defining other inventory kits with similar, but not identical, components: